 Deliberate Practice

-Students need regular practice with feedback to develop extended writing skills.
-Short, focused practice (one paragraph) can be as valuable as complete essays, allowing more frequent practice and feedback.
-Target specific aspects for development rather than trying to improve everything at once.
+Frequent practice with feedback helps learners develop their writing skills.
+Short, targeted practice (one paragraph) is as useful as full essays.
+It allows more chances to practise and get feedback.
+Target specific areas for development, not everything at once.

 What Scaffolding Methods Work Best for Biology Extended Writing?